abbec/deferred/Doc/Report/report.md

 stored in an 8-bit texture.

 ## Compact normal storage for G-Buffers
-CITE (check aras_p)
 Spherical environment mapping is a mapping that indirectly maps a reflection vector to texture coordinates.
-A good property of this transform is that the reflection vector can point away from the camera which is also true for the view space normal.
+A good property of this transform is that the reflection vector can point away from the camera which is also true for the view space normal [@Aras_Normals].

 To do this transformation, Lambert azimuthal equal-area projection can be used.
 This transformation and the inverse of it are described as